holistic-video-understanding/Mini-HVU/README.md

 This repository contains the Holistic Video Understanding Mini Dataset.
 For more information regarding the dataset please check our [paper](https://arxiv.org/abs/1904.11451).

-The provided labels for this version are machine generated.
-The complete version of HVU with clean and human-verified annotations will be provided in January 2020.
+**Note!** The provided labels for this version are machine generated.
+The complete version of HVU with clean and human-verified annotations will be provided in **January 2020**.

 If you use our dataset, please cite our paper.